Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Conclusion

-All no-go theorems rest upon certain assumptions, the justifications for which should always be carefully considered\footnote{From a foundational perspective, even the justifications for the common ontological assumptions might be questioned (e.g.~\cite{fuchs:14}), though in any case the no-go results would remain of importance in placing constraints on how quantum predictions may be simulated.}.
+All no-go theorems rest upon certain assumptions, the justifications for which should in each case be carefully considered \footnote{From a foundational perspective, even the justifications for the common ontological assumptions might be questioned (e.g.~\cite{fuchs:14}), though in any case the no-go results would remain of importance in placing constraints on how quantum predictions may be simulated.}.
 In particular, the PBR theorem relies on the assumption of preparation independence, which we have argued here may be too strong.
-Indeed, it does not allow for any correlations in the global ontic state of a multipartite system, though in light of the theorems of e.g.~Bell and Kochen \& Specker it is known that any ontological theory that accounts for the predictions of quantum theory will necessarily have global correlations at the ontological level.
+Indeed, it does not allow for any correlations in the global ontic state of a multipartite system, though in light of the theorems of Bell and Kochen and Specker it is known that any ontological theory that accounts for the predictions of quantum mechanics will necessarily have such correlations at the ontological level.

 We have seen that it is still possible to obtain $\psi$-ontology results by assuming less restrictive notions of independence, which to varying degrees do allow for correlations in the global ontic state, and which can be more strongly justified than preparation independence.
 Proposition \ref{prop:compas} allows for independence up to classical correlations, and Theorem \ref{thm:nopresig} applies more generally for any correlations consistent with the the very minimal notion of independence, the subsystem condition \eqref{eq:nopresig}.
-At the same time it must also be noted that these results inevitably introduce other assumptions (the integral-past and symmetry assumptions, raising questions to be explored in future research), whose justifications should equally treated with due circumspection.
+At the same time it must also be noted that these results inevitably introduce other assumptions (the integral-past and symmetry assumptions), the implications of which remain to be further explored, and whose justifications should equally treated with due circumspection.